- Office of Financial Aid

 CSU is an Equal Opportunity Employer, and adheres to the state’s fiscal rules and the regulations set forth by the Department of Education and the Colorado Department of Higher Education, which govern the work-study and student employment programs.

-Student Employment Services staff encourages any student seeking a job to contact them.
+Student Employment Services staff encourages any student seeking a job to connect with the Career Center, and any currently employed student with employment concerns to contact The Office of Financial Aid.

-The Registrar’s Office assists the Department of Veterans’ Affairs (VA) in providing certification for the following education benefits:
+The Office of the Registrar assists the Department of Veterans’ Affairs (VA) in providing certification for the following education benefits:

 Under Title 38, U.S. Code